Newport Music Hall: History

-Newport Music Hall opened in 1921; it was then known as the State Theater.
-In the 1970s, it became known as the Agora Ballroom.
+The venue opened in 1921, when it was known as The State Theater.
+In the 1970s, Hank Locanti purchased the venue and it became known as The Columbus Agora Theater & Ballroom.
 The hall seats 2,000 and most of the original decor is intact.
 It is one of the many music venues on High Street in Columbus, and the oldest continually running venue.
-In the past, they have had indoor and outdoor events.
-Tickets are sold at the Newport box office (open at noon on show days).
+In the past, the Agora Ballroom has had both indoor and outdoor events inclusive of Professional Wrestling events featuring 'Wild Bull Curry' & 'BoBo Brazil'.

 Newport was the last American venue at which John Lee Hooker performed before his death in 2001.

-The Newport was purchased by PromoWest in 1984, reopening as the Newport Music Hall.
+The Columbus Agora Ballroom & Theatre was purchased by PromoWest in 1984, reopening as the Newport Music Hall.
 Located next to the campus of the Ohio State University, Newport Music Hall maintains the preservation of its historical ballroom architecture and the legacy of its past and present performers.
-With a 2,000 person capacity and hosting over 150,000 guests a year, the Newport Music Hall has become one of the most famous rock clubs in the country.
+With a 1,700 person capacity and hosting over 150,000 guests a year, the Newport Music Hall has become one of the most famous rock clubs in the country.

 In 2020, the building that houses Newport was put up for sale by its owners, but this will not directly affect the venue.